-Recently, I asked my life insurance agent for an increase in my disability insurance policy.
-(You can learn more about a disability policy here.)
+Recently, I had a client tell me that they asked their life insurance agent for an increase in their disability insurance policy.

 It will be a lot of work for a small benefit.

-After thinking the entire situation through, however, I finally figured out what he meant: It was more work than he was willing to do for the commission he was getting in return.
+What the agent really meant was: It was more work than he was willing to do for the commission he was getting in return.

 Let’s say you’re in the market for a new set of wheels.
 Your commute is just a couple miles, so you’re thinking about buying a moped that’s cheap and easy to maintain.
 Beyond those benefits, a moped would be fun to drive and make parking a breeze.
 So, why not buy a moped, right?

-Fast forward a few weeks and you’re heading to the local car dealership to peruse the mopeds for sale.
+You head to the local car dealership to peruse the mopeds for sale.
 You let the car salesman know you’re looking into a moped.
-His immediate response is to offer you a test drive in their newest luxury SUV.
-Why would the car salesman do that?
-Why does he try to sell you a luxury SUV after you specifically explained that you’re in the market for a moped and nothing else?
+His immediate response is to offer you a test drive in their newest sedan.

 It all has to do with how the car salesmen gets paid.
 If he sells you a moped, he makes a small commission.
-But if he sells you a luxury SUV, he makes bank.
+But if he sells you a sedan, he makes more.